23/videolivesearch.js/README.md

 - *showThumbnails* (Boolean) true // Show a thumbnail for each video result
 - *thumbnailWidth* (Number) 50  // Width of thumbnails
 - *thumbnailHeight* (Number) 28  // Height of thumbnails
-- *searchTimeout* (Number) 500  // Time in milliseconds between user input and search request
+- *searchDelay* (Number) 500  // Time in milliseconds between user input and search request